-OTHER CYCLICAL MAINTENANCE
+CYCLICAL MAINTENANCE

 We carry out some aspects of property maintenance on a cyclical basis.
 Examples include internal painting of communal areas and electrical testing.
-We instruct contractors to undertake this work and sometimes they will require access to your property or for you to open windows so they can be painted.
+We instruct contractors to undertake this work and sometimes they will require access to your property.
 We will let you know in advance when this type of work will be carried out.